Hiswe/hiswe.github.io/source/_drafts/06-html-basic-part-3.md

 - with which camera
 - <i>etc.</i>

-This will be used by softwares for:
+As example, this can be used by softwares to:

-- grouping all the photos taken at the same place,
+- group all the photos taken at the same place,
-- grouping them by date or time range (every photos taken in the last month)
+- group them by date or time range (every photos taken in the last month)
 - <i>etc.</i>

 #### More details